mdekauwe/CABLE_benchmarking/docs/user_guide/index.md

 `runs/fluxsite/tasks`

 :   directory that contains task directories.
-CABLE runs are organised into tasks where a task consists of a branch (realisation), a meteorological forcing, and a science configuration.
+A task consists of a CABLE run for a branch (realisation), a meteorological forcing, and a science configuration.
 In the above directory structure, `<task>` uses the following naming convention:

 ```
 <met_file_basename>_R<realisation_key>_S<science_config_key>